Citation Sentiment Reflects Multiscale Sociocultural Norms: Results

 \subsection{Citation Sentiment Tracks Disciplinary Differences \& Practices}

 The previous two sections suggest that citation sentiment tracks social factors at the level of inter-personal differences (h-index) and relationships (collaboration).
 We expand out from dyads to larger social groups in the form of scientific disciplines, with their own broader social norms, cultures \cite{huber1990disciplinary,becher1981towards}, and identities \cite{valimaa1998culture}.
 Moreover, as so-called \emph{communication complexes} \cite{stichweh1992sociology} with their own rhetoric \cite{pinch1990culture}, writing styles \cite{hagge1997disciplinary}, and communicative processes \cite{stichweh1992sociology}, we expect disciplines to differ in citation sentiment and in the prevalence of critical vs. favorable sentiment to collaborators and strangers.
-Consistent with our expectations, we see that critical sentiment varies by discipline (Fig. \ref{Fig4}A), with most disciplines displaying less critical sentiment to collaborators than to non-collaborators (Fig. \ref{Fig4}A, the sector above the unity line).
-Interestingly, we observe that the degree of critical sentiment in a discipline overall is positively correlated with sentiment bias; that is, the more critical the discipline in general, the more likely the discipline will more critically cite non-collaborators than collaborators (Fig. \ref{Fig4}D; linear regression adjusted $R^2=0.294$; F-test $F(1,25)=11.81$, $p<0.01$).
-Similarly, we see that favorable sentiment varies by discipline (Fig. \ref{Fig5}A), with all disciplines displaying more favorable sentiment to collaborators than to non-collaborators (Fig. \ref{Fig5}A, the sector below the unity line).
-The degree of favorable sentiment in a discipline overall is significantly correlated with sentiment bias (Fig. \ref{Fig5}D; adjusted $R^2=0.498$, $F(1,25)=26.77$, $p<0.0001$).
+Consistent with our expectations, we see that critical sentiment varies by discipline (Fig. \ref{Fig4}A), with most disciplines displaying less critical sentiment to collaborators than to non-collaborators (Fig. \ref{Fig4}A, the sector above the diagonal unity line).
+Interestingly, we observe that the degree of critical sentiment in a discipline overall is positively correlated with sentiment bias; that is, the more critical the discipline in general, the more likely the discipline will more critically cite non-collaborators than collaborators (Fig. \ref{Fig4}D; linear regression slope $s=0.41$, $95\%$ CI $(0.17,0.65)$, adjusted $R^2=0.300$; one-sided F-test $F(1,25)=12.15$, $p<0.01$; $n=27$; all disciplinary results except for brilliance result share the same sample size).
+Similarly, we see that favorable sentiment varies by discipline (Fig. \ref{Fig5}A), with all disciplines displaying more favorable sentiment to collaborators than to non-collaborators (Fig. \ref{Fig5}A, the sector below the diagonal unity line).
+The degree of favorable sentiment in a discipline overall is significantly correlated with sentiment bias (Fig. \ref{Fig5}D; slope $s=0.61$, $95\%$ CI $(0.37,0.84)$, adjusted $R^2=0.511$, $F(1,25)=28.19$, $p<0.0001$).

 \textbf{Disciplinary Differences.} Next we turn to the question of why we might expect some disciplines to be more or less critical than others, and which ones.
 First, we hypothesize that differences in citation sentiment will track with the differently valued explanations that scientific disciplines provide.
 In modern science, distinct disciplines are perceived as describing different levels or scales of nature \cite{oppenheim1958unity,potochnik2012limitations} and thereby providing differently valued explanations, with lower-level explanations being more valued than higher-level explanations (e.g., see \cite{sober1999multiple} but also \cite{ross2024causation}).
 This value structure is consistent with the emphasis on uncovering underlying mechanisms \cite{sep-science-mechanisms} and the prevalence of reductionism in modern science \cite{sep-scientific-reduction}.
 To measure a discipline's typical level of explanation, we evaluate the degree to which the discipline uses benchwork and wetlab practices, or hands-on experimentation with biological materials, chemicals, and liquids (see Supplement).
 Disciplines scoring high on this factor include those that provide genetic and molecular explanations, whereas disciplines scoring low on this factor include those that provide higher-level explanations from drylab practices (e.g., computational and theoretical techniques), mental processes (e.g., psychology), and social phenomena (e.g., psychiatry).